reruo321/CPP-Self-Study/CS/C/Structure-Padding/README.md

 If a type *Ty* is `n`-byte, *Ty*'s starting address `st_adr` must satisfy `st_adr % n == 0`.
 2. `signed` and `unsigned` do not matter.
 3. The more bytes a C datatype has, the stricter its alignment becomes.
-4. Because of the *Point 3*, **pointer alignment** is the strictest, whether the machine is 32-bit or 64-bit.
+4. **Pointer alignment** is the strictest, whether the machine is 32-bit or 64-bit.

 ## Example
 ### Example 3